lxde/lxde.github.io/join.md

 #### Become a LXDE Designer

 Open Source means everyone can get involved - not only developers.
-Check out the LXDE design and browse the project page at sourceforge.
-Join us at the LXDE Design Project.
+Check out the LXDE design and join us at the LXDE Design Project.

 <ul class="actions">
   <li><a href="https://wiki.lxde.org/en/Category:Design" class="button">Wiki Page</a></li>